fraunhoferhhi/xpsnr/README.md

 revision of this XPSNR implementation.
 Support is kindly requested.

 * support for RGB input (via RGB-to-YCbCr pre-conversion upon read)
-* support for SIMD (SSE3) and multithreading during MSE calculation
+* support for SIMD (SSE) and multithreading during visual filtering
 * support for metadata as with FFmpeg's existing PSNR, SSIM filters
 * direct XPSNR integration into FFmpeg codebase if widely requested